-No correction is applied for lack of saturation; the air-kerma rate is stated in the certificate.
-For the thimble chamber types calibrated in gamma radiation the radial non-uniformity correction for the BIPM beams is small and is stated in the certificate, although no correction factor is applied.
-In x-rays, chambers of larger dimensions may be calibrated and the appropriate correction factor is always applied.
+Calibration of national standards: No correction is applied for lack of saturation; the air-kerma rate is stated in the certificate.
+For the thimble chamber types calibrated in gamma radiation, the radial non-uniformity correction for the BIPM beams is small and is stated in the certificate, although no correction factor is applied.
+In x-rays, chambers of larger dimensions may be calibrated and the radial uniformity of the beam shows more variation from one laboratory to another.
+For these reasons, the appropriate correction factor is always applied.
 For calibrations at radiation-protection levels in terms of ambient dose equivalent, the radial non-uniformity correction for the BIPM beams is stated in the certificate although no correction is applied as a similar correction is assumed at the national laboratory.